Textualize/textual/docs/guide/layout.md

 ### Row and column sizes

-You can adjust the width of columns and the height of rows in your grid using the `grid-columns` and `grid-rows` properties respectively.
+You can adjust the width of columns and the height of rows in your grid using the `grid-columns` and `grid-rows` properties.
-These properties let you specify dimensions on a column-by-column or row-by-row basis.
+These properties can take multiple values, letting you specify dimensions on a column-by-column or row-by-row basis.

 Continuing on from our earlier 2x3 example grid, let's adjust the width of the columns using `grid-columns`.
 We'll make the first column take up half of the screen width, with the other two columns sharing the remaining space equally.